 - The degree of remorse, or otherwise, expressed by the applicant and their motivation to change

-If a decision cannot be reached by the relevant academic Department based on the disclosure certificate alone, then further details may be required and the applicant will be contacted accordingly.
-On receipt of this additional information, the Department may decide to allow the application to proceed or refer it to a panel to consider the matter further.
+If a decision cannot be reached by the relevant academic Department based on the information provided then further details may be required and the applicant will be contacted accordingly.
+The Department will consider any further details which the applicant provides and will decide to allow the application to proceed or refer it to a panel to consider the matter further.

-If the panel decide that the offence(s) on the disclosure warrant the refusal of admission to the chosen programme, the applicant would normally be invited to attend an interview to explain the circumstances of the offence(s) and offer any evidence in mitigation.
+If the panel decide that the offence(s) on the disclosure may warrant the refusal of admission to the chosen programme, the applicant will be invited to attend an interview to explain the circumstances of the offence(s) and offer any evidence in mitigation.